boisgera/leap/README.md

   - Install [Visual Studio Code] and its [Lean 4 extension].

-    You should now have a new `lake` executable in your terminal.
+    You should now have a new `lake` executable in your terminal;
-    To test you installation so far, create a `hello-world` project:
+    to test this installation, create a `hello-world` project:

     ```console
     $ lake new hello-world